dalenguyen/firebase-wordpress-docs/docs/firebase/post-to-firebase.rst

-Sync Data from WordPress to Firebase
+Sync Post Data from WordPress to Firebase
 =============

 Since version 0.9.0, I added some event triggers for syncing data from WordPress to Firebase.
 The plugin now supports syncing Post & Page from WordPress to Firebase.
 That means when you add or update a new Post or Page.
 The content will be updated automatically to Firebase (Realtime / Firestore).